mathieu/decisions-on-ml/decision-service-projects/README.md

 The decision service projects folder includes a miniloan project that leverages business rules the micro ml sdk to automate the processing of loan applications.

+The ready to use assets are:
+- the RuleApp archive.
+This archive contains all you need to execute the rules and delegate a remote call to the micro ML service.
+- The Decision Service project.
+It is the set of files as you can have it on your file system to import an Eclipse project for Rule Designer 8.10.3 or later.